6 Key Software Development Trends (2022-2024)

 4. AI adoption accelerates

-According to predictions from IDC, the global artificial intelligence (AI) market will grow more than 16% in 2021 to $327.5 billion.
+According to predictions from IDC, the global artificial intelligence (AI) market was expected grow more than 16% during the course of 2021 to $327.5 billion.

 The rate of adoption was increased significantly by COVID-19 and this acceleration is expected to continue in the coming years.